-While there are risks unique to the overseas setting, security experts and university officials believe that study in the foreign countries where we hold our programs is no more dangerous than in the United States.
+While there are risks unique to the overseas setting, security experts and university officials believe that students can safely study in the foreign countries where we hold our programs.
 However, when incidents do occur at overseas locations, the impact on participants and their families are often more profound because of the unfamiliarity of the context and the distance that separates participants from their primary source of support.
 This is something we should all continue to keep in mind.

 During times of heightened security concern, we ask that students participating on our programs pay attention to the following: